ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 - **Links add standardization.** The birthDate link tells us we need to use the YYYY-MM-DD notation.

 These three characteristics make linked data more reusable.
-The data quality has been improved, because other people and machines can now interpret and use the information more reliably.
+The data quality has been improved because other people and machines can now interpret and use the information more reliably.

 Let's look at the questions about the first table again.
-The ambiguity in the table is obvious to someone who reuses the data, but is not apparent for the creator of the table.
+The ambiguity in the table is obvious to someone who reuses the data but is not apparent for the creator of the table.
 I made the table, I knew which Tim and London I was talking about, I knew how the birthdate should be read.
 There was no ambiguity for me.

-This closed worldview is the root cause of much of the problems in digital systems today.
+This closed worldview is the root cause of many of the problems in digital systems today.
 We tend to ignore the information that is stored in the context of data.
 Developers tend to make software that produces data that only their systems can fully understand.
 They have their own assumptions, identifiers, and models.